Medicare Part B Premiums in 2024

 Medicare Part B premiums change from one year to the next, and the monthly premium varies based on your income and personal circumstances.
 Your Part B premium will be deducted automatically from your benefit payment if you receive benefits from Social Security, Railroad Retirement Board, or Office of Personnel Management.
 If you don’t receive benefit payments, you’ll receive the bill.

 The Social Security Act determines each year’s Medicare Part B premium, deductible, and coinsurance rates.
-For 2023, the standard monthly premium for Medicare Part B enrollees will be $164.90, a decrease of $5.20 in 2022.
-The annual deductible for all Medicare Part B beneficiaries is $226 in 2023, a decrease of $7 in 2022.
+For 2024, the standard monthly premium for Medicare Part B enrollees will be $174.70.
+The annual deductible for all Medicare Part B beneficiaries is $240 in 2024.

 Some beneficiaries pay a higher monthly premium because they have incomes above certain thresholds.
 Beneficiaries with incomes below these thresholds pay the standard premium amount and an income-related monthly adjustment amount (if applicable).